-5.11 BUILDING SERVICES
+5.12 BUILDING SERVICES

-These spaces have been reviewed with Buildings and Grounds staff in a focus group and will be further developed with them in concept design.
+These spaces have been carried over from the Prototypical Educational Specification and should be reviewed with the Buildings and Grounds staff in a focus group.

 Staff toilet and janitor closet counts will be coordinated with the building layout in Concept Design to facilitate maintenance.